 A personal injury claim is filed by the person injured by the negligent party.
 In a Pennsylvania wrongful death claim, the survivors of the victim are the people who file a claim against the negligent party who they believe to be responsible for their loved one’s death.

-Additionally, the damages that are sought in these two types of lawsuits are different.
-Personal injury claims may seek medical expenses, past and future lost wages, pain and suffering, and in some cases, punitive damages.
+Additionally, the damages sought in these two types of lawsuits differ.
+Personal injury claims may seek medical expenses, past and future lost wages, pain and suffering, and sometimes punitive damages.
 Wrongful death claims may seek compensation for medical expenses, loss of future earnings, funeral expenses, and loss of companionship, comfort, and care.

 In many states, including Pennsylvania, laws require that wrongful death claims be filed by the personal representative of the deceased person's estate on behalf of the victim's beneficiaries.
 If there isn’t a will that designates a personal representative, the court may assign one to handle the estate.